Wanna be bolder than a basic cup of joe? Espresso is just the thing! Tempting, robust flavor – you won’t be able to resist.

 The espresso machine went through a series of iterations and improvements, and in 1938, Achille Gaggia introduced a revolutionary design that used a spring-powered piston to create higher pressure (leading to that luscious layer of crema).
 Mmm, delizioso!

 Espresso became popular in Italian cafes.
 It has become a part of their culture.
 The name ‘espresso’ is actually from the Italian word “express,” meaning speedy.
 Today, espresso is loved around the globe.
-Baristas, roasters, and specialty shops have formed a culture surrounding it.
+Baristas, roasters, and specialty coffee shops have formed a culture surrounding it.

 Difference between espresso as a brewing method, espresso as a beverage, and espresso coffee beans